OrbitalEnterprises/eve-esi-client/docs/CalendarApi.md

 List calendar event summaries

 Get 50 event summaries from the calendar.
 If no from_event ID is given, the resource will return the next 50 chronological event summaries from now.
-If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event.  --- Alternate route: &#x60;/v1/characters/{character_id}/calendar/&#x60;  Alternate route: &#x60;/legacy/characters/{character_id}/calendar/&#x60;  Alternate route: &#x60;/dev/characters/{character_id}/calendar/&#x60;  --- This route is cached for up to 5 seconds
+If a from_event ID is specified, it will return the next 50 chronological event summaries from after that event.  ---  This route is cached for up to 5 seconds

 ### Example
 ```java